RomelTeja7/USER-CRUD-MONGODB/README.md

 # USER CRUD MONGODB
-This application is a practical example of how to create a CRUD in this case using a database with a user table.
+This application is a practical example of how to create a CRUD in this case using a JSON document with MONGODB technology.

 Technologies: